edzelle/FootballWeatherDataConsolidator/ReadMe.md

 **SQL Scripts:**

 I looked to investigate the following hypothesis using the data accumulated with this application:

-**Home teams will tend to outperform opponents when adverse weather impacts outdoor games and opponents need to travel far either north or south**
+**Home teams will tend to outperform opponents when adverse weather impacts outdoor games and opponents need to travel far on the north/south axis.**

 I am using the location of each team's home stadium as the basis for calculating distance traveled.

 The first metrics to calculate here are the average, and standard deviation of the difference lattitude between home stadiums.